Christ Church South Yarra

-The Chapel of CCGS is the Parish Church of Christ Church South Yarra – a welcoming gathering space for many events and activities in the life of the School community.
+The Chapel of Christ Church Grammar School is the Parish Church of Christ Church South Yarra – a welcoming gathering space for many events and activities in the life of the school community.
 The foundation stone of the church building was laid in 1856.
 Built of local bluestone, and modelled on Salisbury Cathedral in England, it has been described as one of the most significant examples of neo-gothic structures in Australia.
-For over 160 years the Parish has been serving the local community and the wider Church.
-Christ Church Grammar School was conceived as an outreach of the Parish as early as 1872, although the School did not commence operation until 1898.
+Christ Church Grammar School was conceived as an outreach of the Parish as early as 1872, although the school did not commence operation until 1898.

 The Parish raises funds and awareness for agencies such as The Anglican Board of Mission, The Brotherhood of St Laurence (whose founder, Gerard Tucker, was born in the Old Vicarage), and community based organisations including Friends of Refugees.
 Christ Church – School and Parish – also engages in Emergency Food Relief with its neighbours at St Martin’s Hawksburn.
 Christ Church South Yarra’s Mission, Vision and Values Statement (revised in 2015) can be viewed at www.ccsy.org.au/mission and is focused on the themes of hospitality, education, and outreach.
-The latest edition of the Parish Journal, Contact, can be viewed or downloaded at www.ccsy.org.au/publications and hard copies are usually available at the back of the church or in the School Office.
+The latest edition of the Parish Journal, Contact, can be viewed or downloaded at www.ccsy.org.au/publications and hard copies are available at the back of the church and at the school's reception.

 The church is built of the local bluestone, quarried for most of the principal public buildings in Melbourne at that period.
-Built in early English style architecture, it is 150 feet (46 metres) in length, the width across the nave and aisles is 64 feet (19 metres), the widths at the crossing and transepts is 90 feet (27 metres).
-The spire to the top of the cross is 176 feet (54 metres); it is modelled on Salisbury Cathedral, and is regarded as "one of the most chaste and imposing" neo-gothic structures in Australia.
+Built in early English-style architecture, it is 150 feet (46 metres) in length, the width across the nave and aisles is 64 feet (19 metres), the width at the crossing and transepts is 90 feet (27 metres).
+The spire to the top of the cross is 176 feet (54 metres) and is modelled on Salisbury Cathedral, England and is regarded as "one of the most chaste and imposing" neo-gothic structures in Australia.